Contact Details

 A person may be depressed if they are also experiencing strong feelings of guilt not related to the bereavement, thoughts of suicide and dying, feeling worthless, slow speech and movements, staying in bed for long periods, inability to function socially, hallucinations about the deceased person.

 Some people are more prone to experience depression after bereavement, for example, if they have a history of depression, intense grief, few social supports and little experience of death.
-However, this does not mean that if a person has these characteristics that they WILL have depression after bereavement.
+However, this does not mean that if a person has these characteristics that they will have depression after bereavement.

 After bereavement, family and friends may support us, but sometimes this is not enough.
 Sadness is a typical and natural reaction.
 We may want to discuss the deceased person, will probably become upset when we do.